MathieuAR-GDPSFH/community-guide/phpmyadmin/create-mappacks.md

 ## Trivia

 - For a strange reason Cvolton did not separate the level IDs in 3 more columns (contrary to gauntlets).
-- Difficulty numbers 6 through 10 do not exist before GD 2.1 version and the difficulty 6 not exist before GD 1.3 version.
+- Difficulty numbers 6 through 10 do not exist before GD 2.1 version.